 Kennedy Lake Trail is a 10.6 mile moderately trafficked point-to-point trail located near Pinecrest, California that features a lake and is rated as moderate.
-The trail is primarily used for hiking, fishing, and horses and is accessible from July until September.
+The trail is primarily used for hiking, fishing, and horses and is best used from July until September.
 Dogs and horses are also able to use this trail.

 Start off at Kennedy Meadows Resort and take a nice stroll through some beautiful country.
 Someone said there is no water but the trail pretty much follows the river and we never had an issue.
 The hike to Kennedy Lake is roughly 7 miles and relatively easy going once you get past the first 2 or so miles.
 Also this trail is open usually in May and only closes when they close Hwy 108 at Strawberry around November depending on the weather.
 This trek looks to go a good ways past the lake to the PCT.